 Choose either the full-time or part-time (day) JD program for fall semester only.

 The Fall 2024 application is expected to be available in early October 2023.
-The priority application deadline for transfer applicants is June 24, 2022.
+The priority application deadline for transfer applicants for the Fall 2023 is June 23, 2023.

 A transfer applicant who has earned a bachelor's degree and who has completed the equivalent of two full semesters of study at a law school accredited by the American Bar Association may apply for admission with advanced standing.

 - An official transcript of all law school course work (including the last term enrolled prior to transfer)

 - A letter of good standing